The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

 Middle-of-the-funnel (MOFU) strategies are marketing tactics designed to nurture potential customers who have already shown an interest in the brand.
 Here are some middle-of-the-funnel strategies for D2C marketing:

 Use customer reviews and testimonials to showcase the benefits of your product or service.
-This can be done through social media posts, retargeting ads, and product pages on your website.
+This can be done through social media posts, retargeting ads, and website content.

-Offering free trials, or demos of the brand's products can provide potential customers with a risk-free way to try the products and see if they are a good fit.
-This can help build trust and credibility with potential customers and increase the likelihood of a purchase.
+Offering free trials, or demos of the brand's products can provide potential customers a risk-free way to try the products and see if they are a good fit.

-Develop a lead nurturing program to keep potential customers engaged and interested in your brand.
-This can include sending personalized emails, offering exclusive content or promotions, and providing helpful resources or tips.
+Develop a lead nurturing campaign to keep potential customers engaged and interested in your brand.
+This can include sharing personalised content via email, WhatsApp & SMS, offering exclusive content or promotions, and providing helpful resources or tips.

 Real-life Example

-Nisarga Herbs, an ayurvedic brand had no digital presence and customer nurturing strategy in place.
+Nisarga Herbs, an ayurvedic brand had less digital presence and no customer nurturing strategy in place.
 This resulted in a low returning customer rate of around 17%.
-We helped the brand by implementing a retention marketing strategy to improve their overall ROI of digital marketing campaigns.
+We helped the brand implement a retention marketing strategy to improve their overall ROI of digital marketing campaigns.

-We recommended the implementation of dedicated tools for Email and WhatsApp marketing, which helped to set up automated nurturing flows and shoot 1-time campaigns.
-We also implemented automated transactional nurturing messages like abandoned cart flows and order notifications to support an increase in the conversion rate and make customer experience more seamless.
+We recommended setting up automated nurturing flows and automated transactional messages like abandoned cart flows and order notifications to support an increase in the conversion rate and make the customer experience more seamless.

 Additionally, Amura created a sense of urgency through countdown timer sticky bars and pop-ups during limited time promotional periods.
-As a result, the conversion rate has increased to 1.75%, returning customer rate has increased to 23%, and monthly revenue has grown by 185%.
-Between 10-15% of monthly revenue is now generated from Email and Whatsapp nurturing activities, compared to 0% before the implementation of the nurturing strategy.
+As a result, the conversion rate increased to 1.75%, returning customer rate increased to 23%, and monthly revenue grew by 185%.
+Between 10-15% of monthly revenue is now generated from nurturing activities.

 KPIs and Techstack for MOFU